 Born in the Bergen-Lafayette section of Jersey City on October 21, 1872, Wittpenn was the son of John J. and Rebecca Wittpenn, the eldest of five children.
 The German immigrant family lived above their corner grocery store at 320 Communipaw Avenue and Pine Street.
 Young Wittpenn and A. Harry Moore, the future three-time governor of New Jersey, were boyhood friends who grew up in the Lafayette neighborhood.
 Wittpenn graduated from Public School #13 on Pine Street (no longer standing), the High School of Jersey City (later Dickinson), and attended a German university to study languages and mathematics.

 Wittpenn got into local politics in 1903 as the Democratic party leader in the Lafayette section.
 He reportedly drew attention to himself that year after giving a spontaneous oration for the mayoralty candidate James J. Murphy, supported by Robert "Little Bob" Davis, the Democratic party boss of Hudson County ("H. Otto Wittpenn, Banker, Is Dead."
 New York Times 26 July 1931).
-Murphy was defeated, but Wittpenn's impassioned appeal to the crowd at the Tabernacle Palace in Jersey City was not lost on Davis.
+Murphy was defeated, but Wittpenn's emotional appeal to the crowd at the Tabernacle Palace in Jersey City was not lost on Davis.
 Davis projected that Wittpenn could secure the votes of the city's German population in a county election.

 In 1904, Wittpenn was drafted to run as the Democratic candidate for the office of Hudson County Supervisor, which he won by a plurality of 3,535.
-It was an important victory.
+It was a significant victory.
 Few Democrats succeeded that year due to the presidential sweep by Theodore Roosevelt.
 Two years later, Wittpenn was easily reelected Supervisor of Hudson County with an impressive plurality of 20,449, carrying even the most heavily Republican wards.

 Wittpenn became known for his seeming ability to transfer his business acumen and management style to local governance.
 But his independent action and use of his veto power over Davis' favored proposals before the Hudson County Board of Freeholders, to which there was no appeal, put Wittpenn in Davis' disfavor: The New York Times reports, "When Wittpenn looked upon the board's acts that he was expected to approve, he found much to criticise [sic], and felt forced to stand in the way of a lot of the board's schemes of extravagance or worse" ("Wittpenn Wresting Control from Davis."
 New York Times 5 September 1910).